farrakhb/sparta-coursepreparation/README.md

     * [Medium Engineering](https://medium.engineering/)
     * [Several People are Typing](https://slack.engineering/)

-3. Install the Medium app on your phone.
+3. **Get the apps** – Install the Medium app on your phone.
 The bookmarks feature is useful.
-4. If you fancy it, write an article ✍️.
+4. **Write** – If you fancy it, write an article ✍️.

 #### Twitter